GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Algorithms

 and moving the $r^{(i)}$-term on the RHS to the LHS.
 Finally, the parenthesis on the LHS of (GES.5) must be no less than 1 because of (\ref{eq:innerProdLapWandU}), Lemma \ref{lem:orthogonalityRelation}, and the inner product of $\mathbf{u}_i^{(i)}$ to the equation on $\mathbf{w}_i^{(i)}$ in (GES.3).

-(\ref{eq:GePUPSAVRKFinal}) and (GES.1--6) are the complete algorithmic steps of GePUP-ES-SDIRK.
-Theorems \ref{thm:decayOfVelDiv-GePUP-SAV-RK} and \ref{thm:GePUPSAVRKEnergyDecay} state that both the velocity divergence and the modified energy in GePUP-ES-SDIRK decrease monotonically provided that the employed SDIRK is algebraically stable; an example is given in (\ref{eq:SDIRK43}).
+(\ref{eq:GePUPSAVRKFinal}) and (GES.1--6) are the complete algorithmic steps of the GES scheme.
+Theorems \ref{thm:decayOfVelDiv-GePUP-SAV-RK} and \ref{thm:GePUPSAVRKEnergyDecay} state that both the velocity divergence and the modified energy in GES decrease monotonically provided that the employed SDIRK is algebraically stable; an example is given in (\ref{eq:SDIRK43}).

 In this work, we discretize the continuous spatial operators in Definition \ref{def:GePUP-ES-SDIRK} by the fourth-order collocated finite-volume operators in \cite[Sec.
-3 \& 4]{zhang16:_GePUP} to obtain a fully discrete GePUP-ES-SDIRK scheme.
+3 \& 4]{zhang16:_GePUP} to obtain a fully discrete GES scheme.
 However, it is emphasized that what we have proposed is not a single scheme but a space of solvers, each of which can be easily constructed by making menu choices for `orthogonal' policies that span the solver space.
 The orthogonal structure of this solver space is very conducive to reusing \emph{in a black-box manner} the legacy of classical finite volume/difference methods and the wealth of theory and algorithms for numerically solving ODEs; see Table \ref{tab:GePUP-SAV-SDIRK-policies}.
 It is the GePUP-E formulation that makes this black-box reuse possible.

 It would be ideal if the conclusions of Theorems \ref{thm:decayOfVelDiv-GePUP-SAV-RK} and \ref{thm:GePUPSAVRKEnergyDecay} could also hold in the fully discrete case.
 Unfortunately, for the finite volume discretization on collocated grids, the fully discrete counterparts of Theorems \ref{thm:decayOfVelDiv-GePUP-SAV-RK} and \ref{thm:GePUPSAVRKEnergyDecay} only hold \emph{asymptotically}, i.e., in the limit of $k$ and $h$ simultaneously approaching zero.
 We defer to future research the investigation of suitable spatial discretizations so that Theorems \ref{thm:decayOfVelDiv-GePUP-SAV-RK} and \ref{thm:GePUPSAVRKEnergyDecay} also hold in the fully discrete case.